 I’m a Christian.
 You’re an Atheist.
 Can we still be friends?

 It’s a question we shouldn’t have to ask — but we do.

-I’ve had many friends over the years who held a range of beliefs different than my Christian faith – Islam, Hinduism, Animism, Judaism, Paganism, and no religious affiliation being a few among them.
+I’ve had friends over the years who’ve held a range of beliefs outside of my Christian faith—Islam, Hinduism, Animism, Judaism, Paganism, and no religious affiliation being a few among them.
 Some were Christians once and no longer follow that faith.
-Others are in the opposite situation.
-They didn’t subscribe to a faith early in life but had a change of perspective and now follow Jesus.
-I also have family members, co-workers, and leaders for whom I have great respect.
-The fact that they may have a vastly different view of life than I do has never affected our ability to be friends.
+Others are in the opposite situation; they didn’t subscribe to a faith early on, but now follow Jesus.
+I have family, co-workers from years back, leaders and mentors for whom I hold great respect—and though they may have a vastly different view, it never affected our ability to remain friends.